 Students apply to a program and once admitted, perform lab rotations during their first year in order to select a dissertation advisor.
-Student do not need to secure a dissertation advisor prior to applying
+Student do not need to secure a dissertation advisor prior to applying.

 Most applicants apply to one program, and we strongly recommend this targeted approach.
 While prospective students are encouraged to carefully choose the program that best fits their academic goals, interested applicants may apply to up to three HILS programs and pay only one application fee.
 If you elect to apply to three programs, only two may be programs in the Department of Medical Sciences.
-Each application must be unique, containing a tailored statement of purpose and separate recommendations.
+Each application must be unique, containing a tailored statement of purpose and separate recommendations. *Please note that an individual may submit up to three applications during the course of their academic career to the Graduate School of Arts and Science of which we are a member.
+Applications to HILS affiliated programs count toward the limit of three.
+The submission of additional applications may result in the withdrawal of the application.

 To apply to BBS, you should select "Division of Medical Sciences" as your program of choice from the pull down menu at the "Select degree program" box on the Degree Programs page.
 Then using the pull down menu at the "Select area of study" box right below this, select "Biological and Biomedical Sciences (BBS)".